 Clamp the horizontal stabilizer to the aft fuselage.
-The stabilizer must be perpendicular to the longitudinal centerline airplane and adjust the stabilizer until the measurements are equal center in the available 5/8" of the horizontal leg.
+The stabilizer must be perpendicular to the longitudinal centerline of the fuselage.
+Pre-position the inboard edges of the skins parallel to the longerons.
+Check by running a tape measure from the outboard end of the stab to the corner of the firewall.
+Use similar points on both sides of the airplane and adjust the stabilizer until the measurements are equal.